axiomone/GhostContingency/README.md

 # Ghost Contingency
-A short story about an evil company and the experiments conducted within its walls.
+A small, barebones short story about an evil company and the experiments conducted within its walls.
 Who leaked these documents?

 This story may or may not be updated to or expanded upon in future.